-In his testimony, witness Neme also made several recommendations related to DSM/EE portfolio design, cost-effectiveness analysis, and EM&V. He emphasized that the complicated issues that he raises in his testimony would probably be best addressed, at least initially, through in-depth discussions between the utilities and other parties.
-Thus, he recommended that the Commission refer those issues to the DEP/DEC Collaborative. with a requirement that DEP report back on decisions in its 2019 DSM/EE rider proceeding.
-In particular, he recommended that DEP should leverage its Collaborative to discuss: (a) ways to improve participation in the Company's Residential Smart \$aver EE Program, such as establishing a midstream channel for promoting measures, increasing incentives, and enhancing marketing; (b) greater promotion of whole-building retrofits, with an initial focus on targeting low-income communities; (c) building on DEP's recent successes in promoting measures in the midstream channel of its Non-Residential Prescriptive Rebate measure; (d) the potential to reduce the number of customers who opt out by educating customers who are eligible to opt out on available programs and/or improving program design to make programs more attractive to these customers; (e) the value of a Technical Reference Manual (TRM); (f) the propriety of assuming a one-year life for savings from the MyHER; (g) the impact of EISA on the Company's savings assumptions for residential light bulbs; and (h) the appropriateness of including nonelectric benefits in cost-effectiveness analyses In addition, he suggested that the Collaborative explore program options for decreasing emphasis on short-lived savings. increasing investment in longer-lived measures, filling the "savings gap" that will be created by the elimination of most residential-lighting savings potential in 2020, and increasing program offerings to low-income communities.
+promotion of whole-building retrofits, with an initial focus on targeting low-income communities; (c) building on DEP's recent successes in promoting measures in the midstream channel of its Non-Residential Prescriptive Rebate measure; (d) the potential to reduce the number of customers who opt out by educating customers who are eligible to opt out on available programs and/or improving program design to make programs more attractive to these customers; (e) the value of a Technical Reference Manual ("TRM"); (f) the propriety of assuming a one-year life for savings from the MyHER; (g) the impact of EISA on the Company's savings assumptions for residential light bulbs; and (h) the appropriateness of including non-electric benefits in cost-effectiveness analyses.
+(Id. at 122-150.)
+In addition, he suggested that the Collaborative explore program options for decreasing emphasis on short-lived savings, increasing investment in longer-lived measures, filling the "savings gap" that will be created by the elimination of most residential-lighting savings potential in 2020, and increasing program offerings to low-income communities.
+(Id. at 170.)
 He noted that analysis and consideration of his program ideas will likely require more than a quarterly Collaborative meeting.
+(Id. at 171.)

-Public Staff witness Williamson also discussed his concerns regarding the fact that the EE lighting market is being transformed and that non-specialty LED lighting will likely become the baseline standard for general service bulb technologies by January 2020, as the second phase of the federal Energy Independence and Security Act (EISA) goes into effect, thereby decreasing savings from EE lighting programs.
+Public Staff witness Williamson also discussed his concerns regarding the fact that the EE lighting market is being transformed and that non-specialty LED lighting will likely become the baseline standard for general service bulb technologies by January 2020, thereby decreasing savings from EE lighting programs.
+(Id. at 235.)
 He indicated that it appears that the lighting market may be close to adopting EE lighting technologies as baseline and that further incentives for certain EE lighting measures for certain customers may not be necessary after January 1, 2020.
+(Id. at 235-237.)
+Witness

-Witness Williamson recommended that the Company include in its 2019 rider filing its plans for general service lighting measures in all of its EE programs that include lighting measures.
+Williamson recommended that the Company include in it 2019 rider filing its plans to for general service lighting measures in all of its EE programs that include lighting measures.
+(Id. at 237.)